 - How many people will fly: Is your plane for you and a buddy or is it how you plan to travel with your family?
 The number of people on the aircraft will determine the size of the plane you’ll have to look for.
 The more people you need to fit into your plane, the costlier it could be compared to a smaller plane fit for a couple of people.

 - How often you will fly it: Some planes are good for quick getaways and others are made for longer trips.
 Take into consideration when you plan to use your plane.
-If you think you’ll use it every few months, you might fly a different type of aircraft than someone who flies every weekend.
+If you think that you’ll use it every few months, you might fly a different type of aircraft than someone who flies every weekend.

 - If you’re buying new or used: The cost of a brand-new plane might be higher than that of a used plane.
 However, the model and size of the plane also determine the cost.
 In general, older planes cost significantly less than newer ones, although keep in mind any additional maintenance, insurance or upkeep costs.

 - The number of staff members on board: You will also have to factor in the cost of hiring pilots and flight attendants, whether you’re buying or chartering your jet.
 According to Aviation Voice, you’ll have to budget upward of $200,000 per year for a skilled crew.
 You can find a crew through an aircraft management company or through the company chartering your jet.

 - How much maintenance you’ll need: In addition to fuel costs and flight crew salaries, you’ll need to budget for regular — and sometimes unexpected — maintenance expenses.
 A cracked windshield or a mechanical issue can cost tens of thousands of dollars, and that price may be higher for older models.
 Minor maintenance should be performed regularly, just like with a vehicle.